 70. If you're getting there late, it can be better to wait it out at range before making your move.
 Keep one eye on the blue circle, and play around the edges of the area.
 Someone may be watching your direction as you approach, but if the safe zone's small, a dozen or so people are left, and you're the furthest one away, then they'll probably have other enemies to prioritise.

 71. Your knowledge of the terrain is crucial here.
-Be sure to learn the map as best you can - our Erangel map article can help with that - and consciously choose where to go for a reason, rather than on impulse.
+Be sure to learn the map as best you can - our Erangel map, Miramar map and best PUBG loot locations guides can help with that - and consciously choose where to go for a reason, rather than on impulse.

 72. If you get to a safe location early, and have some decent long-range weapons, try camping any buildings that are just outside the safe zone (by which we mean camping somewhere safe and looking at the buildings, not camping in them!)
 Keep a close eye on any doors and windows, and as the blue circle starts to close in, players will be forced out of hiding and into the open for you to pick off.